GeneYu1998/ACSE-coursework-Jin-Yu/README.md

 # ACSE-coursework-Jin-Yu

 This repository contains all of my coursework for the [MSc Applied Computational Science & Engineering](https://github.com/acse-2020/acse-2020.github.io), Imperial College London, year 2020-2021.
-My overall classification for the MSc course is Distinction.
+My overall classification for the MSc course is **Distinction**.
 <br>
 <br>